akulutka/ganime/readme.md

 ~~~
 ## GAN

-Two architecures were used for character generation: DCGAN (Deep Convolutional GAN) and R1GAN (R1 Regularizer GAN), both gae impressive results and fake images were similar to real ones.
+Two architecures were used for character generation: DCGAN (Deep Convolutional GAN) and R1GAN (R1 Regularizer GAN), both of them gave impressive results and fake images were similar to real ones.

 ### DCGAN